 We are a permaculture based project.
 We love what we do and love to share and learn together.

-We are a family of 2 mums and a 6-year-old.
-We have 2 cats, 4 chickens, a rescue hedgehog (currently)... the dream to transform our blank canvas and bush property into a nature paradise.
+We are a family of 2 mums and a 7-year-old.
+We have 2 cats, 5 chickens, 5 ducks and a bottle lamb, who is now a big fat sheep, and... the dream to transform our blank canvas and bush property into a nature paradise.

 We are self-employed and work hard, but our family is our priority, so we make time to do fun things together.
 We home-school our daughter with a child-led, life-learning, or unschooling approach.